Safety on Ice

 Here are 2 simple exercises to improve balance and stability:

-2. Toppling Tree: Stand with your feet apart.
+- Toppling Tree: Stand with your feet apart.
 Lift your arms up (or keep hands on your hips).
-Step one foot forward gently lean forward, lifting your back leg behind you only go as far as you can while staying steady.
+Step one foot forward and gently lean forward, lifting your back leg behind you.
+Only go as far as you can while staying steady.
 Hold for 10 seconds, then switch sides.
+If you feel unsteady, doing this exercise close to the back of a sturdy chair can provide added safety.
 Repeat twice a few times a week.

 Yoga, tai chi, and pilates (to improve core strength) are all also very helpful for this.